sambacha/jsonlint/README.md

 ### Pretty-Printing

 You can parse a JSON string to an array of tokens and print it back to a string with some changes applied.
-It can be unification of whitespace or tripping comments, for example.
+It can be unification of whitespace, reformatting or stripping comments, for example.
 (Raw token values must be enabled when tokenizing the JSON input.)

 ```js
 const { tokenize } = require('@prantlf/jsonlint')